*Last update April 10, 2023*

 - On June 29, the World Bank approved US$20 million to support the COVID-19 response and longer-term resilience in Haiti.
 The financing aims to increase Haiti’s capacity to mitigate the impacts of the COVID-19 outbreak and enhance resilience to natural hazards and health-related shocks.
 Press Release

 - The US$20 million “Honduras COVID-19 Emergency Response Project” aims to help detect and respond to the COVID-19 threat in Honduras.
-This project will will allow the country to invest in hospital equipment and for intensive care units, medicines and medical supplies (including protective gear for health personnel, hygienic and biosafety materials, and equipment for laboratories, isolations units and international sanitary offices in the country), technical assistance and training for health workers on standards and protocols for case management, patient care and infection prevention, and operational support for rapid response teams to investigate and contain contagion.
-Press Release
+This project will allow the country to invest in hospital equipment and intensive care units, medicines and medical supplies (including protective gear for health personnel, hygienic and biosafety materials, and equipment for laboratories, isolations units and international sanitary offices in the country), technical assistance and training for health workers on standards and protocols for case management, patient care and infection prevention, and operational support for rapid response teams to investigate and contain contagion.
+Press release.

 - Paraguay’s operation of US$20 million focuses on bolstering the national health system for emergency preparedness and response to COVID-19.
 More specifically, it will strengthen the country’s overburdened health system -currently dealing with a dramatic Dengue outbreak- to limit COVID-19 local transmission.
 Additionally, the financing will support laboratory equipment and technology systems for prompt case finding and contact tracing; strengthen clinical care capacity; equip primary health care facilities and hospitals for the delivery of critical medical services.
 Press Release